Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Meta Learning of Interface Conditions

 \subsection{Sequential Multi-Arm Bandits}

-In practice, to achieve good and reliable performance, the training of \pinns is often divided into two stages.
+In practice, to achieve good and reliable performance, the training of \pinns is often divided into two stages~\citep{lu2021deepxde}.
 The first phase is stochastic training, typically with ADAM optimizer~\citep{kingma2014adam}, to find a nice valley of the loss landscape.
 The second phase is deterministic optimization, typically with L-BFGS, to ensure convergence to the (local) minimum.
-Due to the different nature of the two phases, the best interface conditions can vary as well.
+Due to the different nature of the two phases, the ideal interface conditions can vary as well.
 To enable more flexible choices so as to further improve the performance, we propose a sequential MAB model, as illustrated in Fig. \ref{fig:model}.
 Specifically, for each training phase, we introduce a MAB similar to Sec \ref{sect:mab-1}, which updates a separate GP reward model.
-To coordinate the two MABs to optimize the final accuracy, the reward of the first MAB, denoted by $r_1$, includes not only the negative solution error after the stochastic training phase, but also a discounted error after the second phase,
+To coordinate the two MAB's and to optimize the final accuracy, the reward of the first MAB, denoted by $r_1$, includes not only the negative solution error after the stochastic training phase, but also a discounted error after the second phase,

-where $\gamma$ is the discount factor, and $s_1$ and $s_2$ are the solution errors after the stochastic and deterministic training phases, respectively.
-In this way, the influence of the interface conditions at the first training phase on the final solution accuracy is also integrated into the learning of the GP reward model.
-Next, we expand the context of the second MAB with the training loss after the first phase.
-The system state includes both the PDE parameters $\bbeta$ and the loss value $\ell$, which together with the action $\a$ constitute the input to the GP reward model of the second MAB.
-In this way, the training status of the first phase is also used to determine the interface conditions for the second phase.
+where $\gamma$ is the discount factor, and $\xi_1$ and $\xi_2$ are the solution errors after the stochastic and deterministic training phases, respectively.
+In this way, the influence of the interface conditions at the first training phase on the final solution accuracy is also integrated into the learning of the reward model.
+Next, we expand the context of the second MAB with the training loss value $\ell$ after the first phase. \cmt{The system state includes both the PDE parameters $\bbeta$ and the loss value $\ell$, which together with the action $\a$ constitute the input to the GP reward model of the second MAB. }In this way, the training status of the first phase is also used to determine the interface conditions for the second phase.
+The learning of the sequential MAB's is summarized in Algorithm \ref{algo:mab-2}.

-To learn our sequential MAB model, each step we randomly sample the PDE parameters $\bbeta \in \Xcal$.
-Then based on the GP reward model of the first MAB, we use UCB (or TS) to select an action (\ie the first set of interface conditions), with which we conduct the stochastic training of the multi-domain \pinns.
-We then feed the training loss $\ell$, PDE parameters $\bbeta$ and every possible action into the GP reward model of the second MAB.
-We select the second set of interface conditions, with which to continue the training of the multi-domain \pinns using deterministic optimization.
-We evaluate the solution error after each phase, and obtain the reward and new examples for the two GP reward models.
-We update these models accordingly. \cmt{The test stage is similar to that of our single MAB model in Sec. \ref{sect:mab-1}.} The learning of the sequential MABs is summarized in Algorithm \ref{algo:mab-2}.